-- n., [data] Information that characterizes another information resource, especially for purposes of documenting, describing, preserving or managing that resource. - n., [file] Any file or database that holds information about a document, record, records aggregation or another database's structure, attributes, processing or changes.
+- n., [data] Information that characterizes another information resource, especially for purposes of documenting, describing, preserving or managing that resource.
+[General Dictionaries] - n., Any file or database that holds information about a document, record, aggregation of records or another database's structure, attributes, processing or changes.
+[Computer and Information Sciences]